Luis Robert Player Props: White Sox vs. Tigers

-The Chicago White Sox, including Luis Robert (.256 on-base percentage in past 10 games, 64 points below season-long percentage), battle starter Eduardo Rodriguez and the Detroit Tigers at Comerica Park, Sunday at 1:40 PM ET.
+The Chicago White Sox and Luis Robert (.385 slugging percentage over his past 10 games, including one homer), take on starter Reese Olson and the Detroit Tigers at Guaranteed Rate Field, Friday at 8:10 PM ET.

 Luis Robert Game Info & Props vs. the Tigers